-The legend is told that Boniface found a group of “pagans” preparing to sacrifice a boy near an oak tree.
-He cut down the oak tree with a single stroke of his ax and stopped the sacrifice.
+The legend is told that Boniface found a group of “pagans” preparing to sacrifice a boy near an oak tree near Lower Hesse, Germany.
+He cut down the oak tree with a single ax stroke and stopped the sacrifice.
 A small fir tree sprang up in place of the oak.
-He told the pagans that this was the “tree of life” and stood for Christ.
+He told the pagans this was the “tree of life” and stood for Christ.

 For this is indeed the greatest gift, which far exceeds all else that God has created.
 Yet we believe so sluggishly, even though the angels proclaim and preach and sing, and their lovely song sums up the whole Christian faith, for “Glory to God in the highest” is the very heart of worship.

-Though Christmas tree selling is mentioned back to the mid 1500s in Strasbourg, the custom of decorating the trees may have developed from the medieval Paradise Play.
+Though Christmas tree selling is mentioned back to the mid-1500s in Strasbourg, the custom of decorating the trees may have developed from the medieval Paradise Play.
 This play was a favorite during the Advent season because it ended with the promise of a Savior.
 The action in the play centered around a fir tree hung with apples.

-The earliest date in England for a Christmas Tree was at Queen’s Lodge, Windsor by Queen Charlotte, the German born wife of George III, for a party she held on Christmas Day, 1800, for the children of the leading families in Windsor.
-Her biographer Dr John Watkins describes the scene:
+The earliest date in England for a Christmas Tree was at Queen’s Lodge, Windsor, by Queen Charlotte, the German-born wife of George III, for a party she held on Christmas Day, 1800, for the children of the leading families in Windsor.
+Her biographer, Dr. John Watkins, describes the scene:

 In the middle of the room stood an immense tub with a yew tree placed in it, from the branches of which hung bunches of sweetmeats, almonds, and raisins in papers, fruits and toys, most tastefully arranged, and the whole illuminated by small wax candles.
 After the company had walked around and admired the tree, each child obtained a portion of the sweets which it bore together with a toy and then all returned home, quite delighted.

-The Christmas Tree was most popularized in England, however, by the German Prince Albert soon after his marriage to Queen Victoria.
-In 1841, he began the custom of decorating a large tree in Windsor Castle.
+The Christmas Tree was most successfully popularized in England by the German Prince Albert soon after his marriage to Queen Victoria.
+Though the tree had been introduced by a previous royal consort, in 1841, he began the recurring annual custom of decorating a large tree in Windsor Castle.
 In 1848, a print showing the Royal couple with their children was published in the “Illustrated London News.”

-Christmas trees really became quite popular in the United States following the invention of the electric light.
+Christmas trees became quite popular in the United States following the invention of the electric light.
 In 1895, President Grover Cleveland decorated the tree at the White House with electric Lights.
 This idea caught on and spread across the country.

 How do you decorate your Christmas Tree?